AdobeDocs/experience-manager-learn.en/help/headless-tutorial/content-services/overview.md

 # Getting Started with AEM Headless - Content Services

+AEM's Content Services leverages traditional AEM Pages to compose headless REST API endpoints, and AEM Components define, or reference, the content to expose on these endpoints.

+AEM Content Services allows for the same content abstractions used for authoring web pages in AEM Sites, to define the content and schemas of these HTTP APIs.
+The use of AEM Pages and AEM Components empowers marketers to quickly compose and update flexible JSON APIs that can power any application.

+## Content Services Tutorial

 An end-to-end tutorial illustrating how to build-out and expose content using AEM and consumed by a native mobile app, in a headless CMS scenario.

 >[!VIDEO](https://video.tv.adobe.com/v/28315/?quality=12&learn=on)